FaithKovi/Automation-with-python/README.md

 # Automation-with-python

-This repository contains python automation scripts for AWS Cloud
+This repository contains python automation scripts for Cloud

 ## VPC
 - [x] Create VPCs and Subnets